tbensky/npct/README.md

 ### So participants will need an ESP32 (and to carry one around)?

 Yes, and I understand this is a show stopper.
-But the things are only $8 and people are making all kinds of masks.
+But the things are only $8 and people are making all kinds of things to adapt and get through the pandemic.
 Maybe it'll be fun to make and operate your own contact tracer.
-Plus, there's a global pandemic out there.
-Let's help stop it?
 Also, there is some precedence for a (non-phone) [hardware device for contact tracing](https://simmel.betrusted.io).
 It's called a "contact tracing hardware token."

 # How to build an ESP32 contact tracer